harrywik/zedex-syntax-highlighting/README.md

 - Windows

-Navigate to the vscode folder and cd into the extension folder.
+Navigate to the vscode folder and cd into the extensions folder.
 The vscode folder is typically located in the root of the drive that code or code-insiders was installed to.
-Thereafter simply clone this repository to the extension folder.
+Thereafter simply clone this repository to the extensions folder.
 ```
 git clone https://github.com/harrywik/zedex-syntax-highlighting.git
 ```